-Projects funded by National Fish and Wildlife Foundation
+Projects in collaboration with National Fish and Wildlife Foundation

 Building the Long Island Sound Report Card

 The proposed project will expand capacity of local organizations to sustain ecosystem health report cards currently in development, and will design and execute a comprehensive communications and media strategy for report card dissemination and community engagement.

 Long Island Sound Ecosystem Health Report Card

 The National Fish and Wildlife Foundation's Long Island Sound Futures Fund has funded IAN to develop the Long Island Sound Ecosystem Health Report Card project.
 The project will involve developing a report card for the Long Island Sound itself, as well as report cards for Hempstead Harbor in New York and the Westport/Fairfield embayment in Connecticut.
 IAN will host a series of workshops and the final products will include a printed report card and an interactive website.

 Hurricane Sandy Report

 The National Fish and Wildlife Foundation established a Hurricane Sandy Wildlife Response Fund to conduct a rapid assessment of the ecological impacts of Hurricane Sandy from North Carolina to Rhode Island, with emphasis on habitats and associated wildlife.